latticexyz/mud/.changeset/happy-pants-try.md

 "@latticexyz/world-modules": minor
 ---

-Adds the `PuppetModule` to `@latticexyz/world-modules`.
+Added the `PuppetModule` to `@latticexyz/world-modules`.
 The puppet pattern allows an external contract to be registered as an external interface for a MUD system.
 This allows standards like `ERC20` (that require a specific interface and events to be emitted by a unique contract) to be implemented inside a MUD World.

 The puppet serves as a proxy, forwarding all calls to the implementation system (also called the "puppet master").